maxpilotto/keypad-view/.github/README.md

 </LinearLayout>
 ```
-The row will look like this
+The row could look like this
 ```xml
 <LinearLayout
     android:layout_width="match_parent"